vis4rd/monoshot/README.md

 > NOTE: `thesis` branch is licensed under its own EULA, which is not applicable here.
 At the
 > same time, MIT license does not pertain to `thesis` branch.

-[^1]: MSVCRT is required only because of SFML, which precompiles libFLAC (and other dependencies) with the mentioned runtime library.